 In one scenario analysis, we compared CGRP inhibitors to current preventive treatments for all patients (i.e., not conditional on prior treatment failure).
 In the chronic migraine population, erenumab 140 mg monthly had an incremental cost-effectiveness ratio of approximately \$345,000 per QALY gained while fremanezumab had an incremental cost-effectiveness ratio of approximately \$12.78 million per QALY gained.
-In episodic migraine, erenumab 140 mg monthly had an incremental cost-effectiveness ratio of approximately \$410,000 per QALY gained and fremanezumab 225 mg monthly had an incremental cost-effectiveness ratio of approximately \$1.04 million per QALY gained.
+In episodic migraine, erenumab 140 mg monthly had an incremental cost-effectiveness ratio of approximately \$25 mg monthly had an incremental cost-effectiveness ratio of approximately \$1.02 million per QALY gained, and galcanezumab 240 mg monthly had an incremental cost-effectiveness ratio of approximately \$389,000 per QALY gained.

 In scenarios that employed a modified societal perspective to the base case model and included the impact of reduced migraine days on productivity, lower (i.e., more favorable) incremental cost effectiveness ratios were found in all the comparisons.
 For chronic migraine, the incremental cost of erenumab was \$50,000 per QALY gained relative to no preventive treatment, and the incremental cost of fremanezumab relative to no preventive treatment was \$80,000 per QALY gained.
-For episodic migraine, the incremental cost per QALY gained for both erenumab and fremanezumab was approximately \$110,000 per QALY gained relative to no preventive treatment.
+For episodic migraine, the incremental cost per QALY gained for both erenumab and fremanezumab was approximately \$110,000 per QALY gained relative to no preventive to no preventive treatment.